Zane Floyd: Arrest

-Floyd left through the supermarket's north doors to meet the Las Vegas Metropolitan Police Department, who had been called by an employee who had been upstairs and believed there was a robbery in progress.
-Without exchanging any gunfire, Floyd ran back into the supermarket and left through the west doors, hoping to avoid the police outside.
-When he noticed officers surrounding the complex, Floyd threatened to kill himself, pointing the shotgun to his head.
-After an eight-minute standoff, police convinced him to surrender.
-They immediately arrested him on charges of murder.
+Floyd exited the supermarket, only to encounter officers from the Las Vegas Metropolitan Police Department who had been called by an employee in an upper office.
+Without exchanging any gunfire, Floyd went back in the store for a few seconds and then came out again, pointing the shotgun at his own head.
+According to prosecutors, he also told police officers to shoot him.
+After an officer spoke with him for several minutes, Floyd put the gun down and was taken into custody.

-When questioned by police, Floyd confessed to the killings and said he committed the murders since he had always wanted to know what it was like to kill someone, stating: "I've always just wanted to know, call me crazy, psychotic, whatever, I've just always wanted to know what it's like to shoot someone ... ever since I was a little kid, I've always, you know, every since I saw my first, my first war movies, I've always just wanted to go to war and kill people,".
+When questioned by police, Floyd confessed to the killings and said he committed the murders because he had always wanted to know what it was like to kill someone, stating that "I've always just wanted to know, call me crazy, psychotic, whatever, I've just always wanted to know what it's like to shoot someone ... ever since I was a little kid, I've always, you know, ever since I saw my first, my first war movies, I've always just wanted to go to war and kill people".